tkasper-cruk/mres-data/scRNA_cnv/README.md

 * Modify workflow/profiles/sc_slurm/config.yaml to fit the data and cluster environment
 * Move the raw reads into results/raw_reads/sample_id
 ## 2 - Run cellranger
-* Run the workflow/Snakefile_cellranger file to run pre-processing, cellranger and cellbender (requires '--use-conda' flag)
+* Run the workflow/Snakefile_cellranger file to run pre-processing, cellranger and cellbender (requires `--use-conda` flag)
 * For use on a slurm cluster, use the run_cellranger.sh script (requires a snakemake user profile named slurm)
 * Using a screen session is recommended to avoid crashes due to client disconnects
 ## 3 - Post-cellranger processing